 Hamilton For The Trade Paintbrush review

 Right, I’m here to review the “For The Trade” paintbrush.
-You can pick them up online by clicking here, or places like Tool Station in various sizes.
-To say they’re cheap would be an understatement, even the 3” is under a fiver.
+You can pick them up online by clicking here, or from places like Tool Station, in various sizes.
+To say they are cheap would be an understatement; even the 3-inch version costs less than a fiver.

-They consist of a robust wooden handle which is comfortable to hold, medium length synthetic bristles, and a tight ferrule.
-The bristles are soft, but because they’re not too long, paint doesn’t drag while you’re using it.
+They consist of a robust wooden handle that is comfortable to hold, medium-length synthetic bristles, and a secure ferrule.
+The bristles are soft, but because they are not too long, the paint does not drag while you are using the brush.

-You do experience a little bit of bristle loss, but nothing major.
-They don’t last long either, so you may only get a few uses out of them.
-These paintbrushes are comfortable, hold plenty of paint, will cut a sharp line, and wash out easily.
-Everything you could want from a paintbrush that costs less that a fiver!
+You do experience a little bristle loss, but nothing major.
+They do not last particularly long either, so you may only get a few uses out of them.
+These paintbrushes are comfortable, hold plenty of paint, cut a sharp line, and wash out easily.
+Everything you could want from a paintbrush that costs less than a fiver!

-I’ve only used Hamilton For The Trade paintbrushes in water-based paints so far, including emulsion and WRX satinwood, but I’d highly recommend them.
-I genuinely do not know how Hamilton are producing brushes like this for the price they are doing, but fair play.
+I have only used Hamilton For The Trade paintbrushes with water-based paints so far, including emulsion and WRX satinwood, but I would highly recommend them.
+I genuinely do not know how Hamilton is producing brushes like this at the price they are, but fair play to them.

 Review Summary